JoeyMckenzie/joeymckenzie.tech/content/2022/jamstack-angular-apps-with-scully-and-netlify.md

 npm run functions:serve
 ```

 we should see a message in our console along the lines of ready to serve, but no functions available.
+Since we've haven'
-Since we've haven't provided any customized configuration for our functions, the CLI assumes your functions exist under a `/netlify/functions` folder at the root of your project.
-Let's implement a `/ping` GET endpoint using TypeScript that will tap into the functionality provided by the `@netlify/functions` package to start listening for requests:
+t provided any customized configuration for our functions, the CLI assumes your functions exist under
+a `/netlify/functions` folder at the root of your project.
+Let's implement a `/ping` GET endpoint using TypeScript that
+will tap into the functionality provided by the `@netlify/functions` package to start listening for requests:

 #### netlify/functions/ping.ts